Maximum Number of Modes of Gaussian Mixtures: Introduction

 This is again a probability density function given that $\alpha_i \geq 0$ and $\alpha_1 + \alpha_2 + \cdots + \alpha_k = 1$.
-In other words, the density for a Gaussian mixture is a convex combination of Gaussian densities.
+In other words, the density of a Gaussian mixture is a convex combination of Gaussian densities.
 Such mixtures can exhibit quite complex behavior even for a small number $k$ of components.
-This is a feature that makes it attractive for modeling in applications.
+This is a feature that makes them attractive for modeling in applications.

-A fundamental property of a probability density function is the number of modes, i.e. local maxima, that it possesses.
+A fundamental property of a probability density function is the number of modes, i.e.\ local maxima, that it possesses.
 For Gaussian mixtures, this is especially relevant in applications such as clustering \cite[p.
 383]{Cl}.
 For example, the \textit{mean shift algorithm} converges if there are only finitely many critical points \cite{W}.

 We will be interested in the maximal number $m(d,k)$ of local maxima for $d$-dimensional Gaussian mixtures with $k$ components.
 Shockingly, it is not known whether this maximal number is always finite for general Gaussian mixtures.
-This is a property of a Gaussian mixture density with fixed parameters and no sample involved; it should not be confused with the number of local maxima of the likelihood function of a Gaussian mixture model (a relevant but different question, see \cite{ADS} and \cite{JOR}).
+On the other hand, we stress that the number of modes is a property of a Gaussian mixture density with fixed parameters and no sample involved; it should not be confused with the number of local maxima of the likelihood function of a Gaussian mixture model (a relevant but different question, see \cite{ADS} and \cite{JOR}).

 \begin{remark} Since a single Gaussian has a unique global maximum at its mean $\mu$, we have that $m(d,1)=1$ for all $d \geq 1$. \end{remark}